OpenNebula/website/content/integrations/backup_extensions/veeam.md

 ![image](/images/veeam/appliance_credentials.png)

-In the "Network Settings" tab, choose the management network that the appliance should use.
+In the **Network Settings** tab, choose the management network that the appliance should use.
 It is recommended to manually choose the IP address configuration that the appliance should use:

 ![image](/images/veeam/appliance_network.png)